alejandrogonzalvo/Python3_learning/README.md

 FOLDERS

+algorithms: Sorting, Selecting algorithms in python.

 Crashcourse: All code related to crashcourse python guide.

 IES El Puig: All code related to my computer's class.

-Mental training: Math minigames made for fun.
+Calculus: Math minigame made for fun.

+django_learning: All code related to the django module.

+expense_tracker: tracks expenses and makes customizable budgets.

+file_mover: Automatically reorders files in new directories acording to their extension.

+stackoverflow: all code related to stackoverflow questions.

 _______________________________